Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 4,490 people, 1,884 houses or apartments, and a median cost of homes of $85,733, house prices in Fayette are solidly below the national average.
+With a population of 4,490, 1,884 total housing units (homes and apartments), and a median house value of $85,733, house prices in Fayette are solidly below the national average.

 Single-family detached homes are the single most common housing type in Fayette, accounting for 63.46% of the city's housing units.
 Other types of housing that are prevalent in Fayette include duplexes, homes converted to apartments or other small apartment buildings ( 16.80%), large apartment complexes or high rise apartments ( 12.68%), and a few mobile homes or trailers ( 5.68%).